vermi/fs-syslogd/README.md

 2. **Optimize Parameters**: Based on the results, you can optimize configuration parameters in the `fs-syslogd_config.json` and `receiver_config.json` files to balance security and performance.

 3. **Monitor Resource Usage**: Use tools like `htop`, `top`, or `vmstat` to monitor CPU and memory usage during the benchmarks to identify potential bottlenecks.

+4. **Adjusting for Performance**: Based on the results of the benchmarking, consider adjusting the key rotation interval, log format, and rate limiting parameters to balance security with performance.
+Ensure that your environment can handle the cryptographic workload, especially under high log volumes.

 ## Contributing